 It is about this book, The Secret.
 I was extremely sceptical of the idea that if you think it, it will manifest.
-There is no scientific evidence of the “Universe” conspiring to fulfil my every wish, or a genie-god granting gifts simply because I want it.
+There is no scientific evidence of the “Universe” conspiring to fulfil my every wish, or a genie-god granting gifts simply because I want them.
 There is just no such thing!
 Success is the product of hard work and maybe luck.

 Looking back, I missed an important lesson about the Law of Attraction, and how I have used it all my life without realising it.